Autonomous Region of Catalonia (1931–1939): Background

-In 1914, the Commonwealth of Catalonia was established, under the presidency of Enric Prat de la Riba (1914-1917) and Josep Puig i Cadafalch (1917-1923), both members of the conservative Regionalist League, then the leading force of Catalan nationalism.
+In 1914, the Commonwealth of Catalonia was established, under the presidency of Enric Prat de la Riba (1914–1917) and Josep Puig i Cadafalch (1917–1923), both members of the conservative Regionalist League, then the leading force of Catalan nationalism.
 It was an administrative institution composed of the provincial councils of Barcelona, Girona, Lleida and Tarragona, but lacked any political or legislative powers.

-The Commonwealth was abolished in 20 March 1925 by decision of the Dictatorship of Miguel Primo de Rivera (1923-1930).
+The Commonwealth was abolished on 20 March 1925 by decision of the Dictatorship of Miguel Primo de Rivera (1923–1930).
 After the failed pro-autonomy campaign of 1919, Catalan nationalism became radicalized and adopted more left-wing positions, establishing or reinforcing political parties such as Francesc Macià's pro-independence Estat Català, the Catalan Republican Party, Catalan Action or the Socialist Union of Catalonia, as well as trade unions such as the CADCI or the Unió de Rabassaires.
 These factors and the shared repression carried out by the Dictatorship facilitated a rapprochement between Catalan nationalism and Spanish Republican forces.

 In 1926, Estat Català attempted to liberate Catalonia from the Dictatorship with a volunteer militia and establish an independent Catalan Republic, but the plot was discovered by French police and aborted.
 Francesc Macià was arrested and judged in France, however, gaining popularity.
 By the Pact of San Sebastián of 17 August 1930, Republican and Catalan political parties agreed on a global design for the imminent change of regime that included the political autonomy of Catalonia within the projected Republic.